noseglasses/qmk_firmware/docs/papageno.md

-# Papageno: Turn your keyboard into a magical musical instrument
+# Papageno-QMK: Turn your keyboard into a magical instrument

 ## Abstract

 Define multi-key tap-dances, highly customizable leader key-sequences, chords, key-clusters or mixtures of it all.
-[Papageno](https://github.com/noseglasses/papageno/) an advanced pattern matching library seamlessly integrates with QMK to provide ultimate flexibility in the generation of multikey-commands.
+[Papageno](https://github.com/noseglasses/papageno/) an advanced pattern matching library seamlessly integrates with QMK to provide ultimate flexibility in the generation of multi-key-commands.
 An automatized compression mechanism converts easy-to-define search-tree data structures into statically allocated, compile-time static compressed data-sets.
 This allows for Flash and RAM memory-saving definitions of large amounts of key-patterns in a clearly arranged fashion.
-See the [QMK-Papageno](papageno.md) page for detailed information.

 ## Introduction

-A description of Papageno, its basic features and a motivation of its development and application is followed by a brief example how to use the Papageno-QMK API in `keymap.c` definitions.
+A description of Papageno, its basic features and a motivation of its development and application is followed by a brief example how to use the Papageno-QMK API in `key-map.c` definitions.
 Links to further documents that describe Papageno and its QMK-API are provided at the end of the document.

 ## Motivation